Israel detects first case of 'flurone', double infection of Covid and influenza

 According to the doctor, cases of pregnant women with the flu have been frequent at the hospital.

 “It’s definitely a big challenge to deal with a woman who comes with a fever at birth.
-This is especially when you don’t know if it’s coronavirus or flu, so you refer to them the same way.
+This is especially challenging when you don’t know if it’s coronavirus or flu, so you treat them the same.
 Most diseases are respiratory – reported.

-The event came after Israel’s health minister said on Friday that the country is extending its offer of a fourth dose of vaccine to elderly people in care institutions.
+The move came after Israel’s health minister said last Friday that the country is extending its offer of a fourth dose of vaccine to seniors in care institutions.

 Health Minister Nitzan Horowitz announced the change, citing his high exposure and vulnerability to infections.

-The country is experiencing an outbreak of cases, with more than 5,000 cases registered yesterday.
-There have been 1,376,256 infections and 8,243 coronavirus-related deaths reported in Israel since the start of the pandemic.
+The country is experiencing an outbreak of cases, with more than 5,000 infections registered yesterday.
+There have been 1,376,256 coronavirus-related diagnoses and 8,243 deaths in Israel since the start of the pandemic.